 Inspiring staff and exciting topics

 What are you studying?
 Celts, Romans, Invaders and Settlers, Anglo-Saxons and Vikings, Houses and Homes, Discovery for Reception Age, Medicine through Time, Sustainable Technologies or Archaeology?
+Would your class like to compare Iron Age and present-day technologies?
+Perhaps you want to make mosaics with coloured tiles to learn about symmetry and repeating patterns?
+By trying everyday tasks, such as spinning, pottery and wattling, students gain first hand knowledge of technologies that helped early peoples survive and thrive.
 Our stunning site and inspiring staff will bring the past to life.
-Your class can sit beside a large open fire in a roundhouse that is actually based on real archaeology.
+Your class can sit beside a large open fire in a Neolithic longhouse, Iron Age roundhouse, Roman Villa or Anglo-Saxon farmhouse that is actually based on real archaeology.
 They can touch, smell and see what life would have been like.
-Pupils can also:

 “That was the BEST school trip I have ever been on” Rhea, Year 3

 “There are appropriate and relevant activities for the children that are fast paced and pitched totally to retain their interest” Corpus Christi School

 “The trip was supercalafragaliclixpaladous, that means amazing!”
 Mahele, Wiltshire

 “My favourite thing was clunching with the mud and chalk to make the wall.
 Everything you said was fascinating” Rebecca, aged 10

 “PS: I’m allowed to build a roundhouse in my back garden” Lewis, Year 6